Ultracoherent superconducting cavity-based multiqudit platform with error-resilient control: Cavity Characterization and System Design

-To establish a baseline for the cavity’s performance before integrating the transmon qubit, we first characterized the bare cavity at 8\,mK in a dilution refrigerator.
-Using a classical decay measurement, we confirmed that the two fundamental modes exhibit exceptionally long decay times of 25.5\,ms and 19.3\,ms, respectively, corresponding to loaded quality factors of about $9.4 \times 10^8$ and $8.4\times10^8$.
-To maintain this high-Q, we keep the probe antenna highly undercoupled ($Q_{\rm ext} > 10^{11}$), thus preventing external losses from limiting the cavity lifetime.
-We also performed temperature-dependent measurements of the cavity’s decay times to distinguish residual resistance from two-level-system (TLS) contributions, obtaining results comparable with established SRF best practices (see Appendix~\ref{app:bare_cavity}).
-These findings confirm the suitability of this design for quantum memory applications and demonstrate that our fabrication and preparation steps effectively preserve the cavity’s coherence, laying the groundwork for subsequent transmon integration.
+Using a classical decay measurement, we confirm that the two fundamental modes exhibit exceptionally long decay times of 25.5\,ms and 19.3\,ms, respectively, corresponding to loaded quality factors of approximately $9.4 \times 10^8$ and $8.4\times10^8$.
+Temperature-dependent measurements confirm residual resistance and two-level systems (TLS) contributions consistent with SRF best practices (see Supplementary Section II), establishing a high-coherence baseline prior to transmon integration.

-To achieve universal control of the two-mode cavity as a quantum processing unit (QPU), we introduce a transmon qubit that simultaneously couples to the two normal modes, thanks to their similar electric field strengths at the opening of the transmon tunnel.
-This integration requires careful optimization since the transmon can introduce the inverse Purcell effect and other loss mechanisms to the cavity~\cite{Rosenblum2023mushroom}.
-We adopt two main strategies for this optimization.
-First, we carefully engineer the cavity geometry to minimize the transmon chip’s participation in the cavity field.
-Second, we reduce the dispersive shift by adjusting the transmon’s location along the axis of the cavity, further lowering its participation ratio while maintaining sufficient coupling for cavity control (see Appendix~\ref{app:minimize_transmon_loss} for details).
-RF simulations confirm that these modifications preserve the TESLA geometry’s inherent low-loss advantage, enabling robust two-mode control with the ancilla qubit without sacrificing the cavity’s long coherence times.
+To achieve universal control of the two-mode cavity as a quantum processing unit (QPU), we introduce a transmon qubit that simultaneously couples to the two normal modes.
+To mitigate inverse Purcell loss, dielectric loss, and seam loss introduced by the transmon, first we engineer the cavity geometry to minimize chip participation, then position the transmon along the cavity axis to reduce dispersive shift while maintaining controllable coupling (see Supplementary Section~III).
+RF simulations confirm that these modifications preserve the TESLA geometry’s inherent low-loss advantage, enabling robust two-mode control via the ancilla qubit without sacrificing the cavity’s long coherence times.